JackHeTech/multiplayer-chess-game/README.md

 - Users can play their friends anonymously via link.
 - Users are also able to chat with each other during the game via camera + microphone.
+- Users can also play against StockFish as well.